PHOTOS — Orange honors boxing champ “Shock” Foster with homecoming parade

 (Randy Strong/Special to the Orange Leader)

-O’Shaquie “Shock” Foster gets ready to throw some candy on Saturday during a parade through Orange in his honor.
+O’Shaquie “Shock” Foster gets ready to throw some candy during a 2023 parade through Orange in his honor.
 (Randy Strong/Special to the Orange Leader)

 (Randy Strong/Special to the Orange Leader)